 AWS Elastic Beanstalk is a service from Amazon used to deploy and scale services and applications using servers like Nginx, Apache, IIS, and Passenger with programming languages like Python, Java, Ruby, .NET, Go, PHP, Docker, and Node.js.
 You just have to upload your code and all the deployment processes like capacity provisioning, auto-scaling, load balancing, and application monitoring will be automatically handled by Elastic Beanstalk.
 Also, you will have full access and control over the AWS resources that are powering your applications.
 Elastic Beanstalk is available for free.
-You will only have to pay for the resources you are using for storing and running your application.
+You will only have to pay for the resources you use to store and run your application.
+To know more about Cloud Computing, check out the Clouding course.
 Here are some other benefits of using Elastic Beanstalk:

 Benefits of AWS Elastic Beanstalk